mtemporim/Git/Git/InicialCommands.md

 ## Follow some GIT commands

-Initializes a new empty repository or reinitialize an existing one
+**git init** - Initializes a new empty repository or reinitialize an existing one Initialize empty

-Initialize empty
 ```bash
 git init